 Do you want to take a walk around the block before you settle in?
 Do you need to stash your cellphone out of reach or unplug your modem?
 Find out what makes you feel refreshed and ready to focus and give yourself a few minutes to prepare.

 By this I do not mean where you want to be in your novel.
-If all goes as planned—and I truly think it will—you will be in a good place with your novel, totally immersed in it, by the end of the month.
+If all goes as planned—and I truly think it will—you will be in a good place with your novel, totally immersed in it, by the time you've completed these lessons.
 But so much relies on your dedication to the course, and by extension (and most importantly), your dedication to your own regular practice of working on your book.
 Once again, there is no correct answer.
-My hope is that once you experience writing almost daily for this class, you’ll find what works best for you—what time of day, what duration of time, what frequency—and will be prepared to keep it up once you’re finished.
+My hope is that once you experience writing regularly for this class, you’ll find what works best for you—what time of day, what duration of time, what frequency—and will be prepared to keep it up once you’re finished.